openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

   * ART:
     * Follow https://art-dash.engineering.redhat.com/self-service/new-content, using almost the same data as in the existing image (e.g. multiarch support)
       * Exception: we will not perform threat model assessment - we're merging code from existing repos.

-* Before OCP 4.15 feature freeze we will decide if the `-v2-` image is good enough and file tickets to disable builds of either the old or new image.
+* Before OCP 4.15 feature freeze we will decide if the `-v2-` image is good enough and file tickets to disable builds of either the old or `-v2-` image.
 Similarly, we will update `cluster-storage-operator` and its feature gate to use only one of these images.
   We will file these tickets + PRs ([source](https://docs.ci.openshift.org/docs/how-tos/onboarding-a-new-component/#removing-a-component-from-the-openshift-release-payload)):
   * PR to update `cluster-storage-operator` and its related-images, so only the "good" image is used.